AdamMawani/AdamMawani/README.md

 I'm currently working on hackathons, capture the flag cybersecurity competitions, and personal projects.
 I'm exploring trading algorithms, web applications, and deep learning.

 ## Languages
-The languages I use the most are Python, JavaScript, HTML, CSS, Java, and C++.
+The languages I use the most are Python, JavaScript, HTML, CSS, C++, Java, and Swift.
 I also have lots of experience using frameworks and libraries such as React.js, Express.js, TensorFlow, Pandas, Matplotlib, Numpy, PyTorch, and Flask.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AdamMawani&layout=compact&theme=tokyonight)

 <!--
----
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=adammawani&show_icons=true&theme=tokyonight)
----
 -->
 ## Check out my [personal website](https://adammawani.github.io), and take a look at some of my projects:
 | Data Analysis | Web Applications | Other |